 Order materials samples for roller shades to install in the bedrooms.

-- Replace the light fixture in our office and in Dave’s closet.
+- Replace the light fixture in Dave’s closet.

 - Address our closet organization needs.
 Purchase systems that will optimize the spaces, and install by the end of March.